tgiesela/wireguard/README.md

        are using.
 On a Rpi 4 is was enp0s3.
 You will have to change it to your devicename (replace eth0 by enp0s3 or similar)

+Note:  If the command iptables -L inside your docker reports that iptables-legacy
+       is present, replace the iptables commands in addrules  and deleterules by iptables-legacy.